Rudrabha/Lip2Wav/README.md

 ----------
 - Dataset and Pretrained model for "Chemistry lectures" speaker is released!
 - Dataset and Pretrained model for "Chess commentary" speaker is released!
+- Dataset and Pretrained model for "Deep-learning lectures" speaker is released!
-- More speakers from the Lip2Wav dataset and their models coming soon!
+- Multi-speaker Lip2Wav model trained on LRW dataset will be released soon!
 Stay tuned!

 ----------
 Highlights